Leonard Jeffries: Academic career

 Jeffries attended Lafayette College for his undergraduate work.
 At Lafayette, he pledged, and was accepted into, the fraternity Pi Lambda Phi.
 In his senior year, Jeffries was elected president of the fraternity.
 After graduating with honors in 1959, he won a Rotary International fellowship to the University of Lausanne in Switzerland.
 In 1961, he began study at Columbia University's School of International Affairs, from which he received a master's degree in 1965.

 At the same time, Jeffries worked for Operation Crossroads Africa, allowing him to spend time in Guinea, Mali, Senegal, and the Ivory Coast.
 He became the program coordinator for West Africa in 1965.
 Jeffries became a political science instructor at City College of New York (CCNY) in 1969 and received his doctorate from Columbia University in 1971 with a dissertation on politics in the Ivory Coast.
 He became the founding chairman of Black Studies at San Jose State College in California.
 A year later, he became a tenured professor at CCNY and chair of its new Black Studies Department.

 Jeffries chaired CCNY's Black Studies Department for over two decades, recruiting like-minded scholars and attempting to expand the number of faculty and students within or associated with the department.
 During his tenure, the department sponsored/hosted/organized 25 major national and international conferences and seminars.
 Besides administration and teaching, Jeffries often traveled to Africa and served in the African Heritage Studies Association, a group seeking to define and develop the Black Studies discipline.

 Jeffries became popular among students and as a speaker at college campuses and public organizations.
 He is known for his Pan-African Afrocentrist views—that the role of African people in history and the accomplishments of African Americans are far more important than commonly held.

-Jeffries is a proponent of melanin theory, which posits that greater skin pigmentation makes Black people inherently superior to white people.
+Jeffries is a proponent of the pseudoscientific melanin theory, which posits that greater skin pigmentation makes Black people inherently superior to white people.
 He says melanin allows Black people to "negotiate the vibrations of the universe and to deal with the ultraviolet rays of the sun".
 Jeffries has stated (but not published) the idea that whites are "ice people" who are violent and cruel, while blacks are "sun people" who are compassionate and peaceful; historian Mia Bay attributes the origins of this hypothesis to the writings of anthropologist Cheik Anta Diop as well as Michael Bradley, author of The Iceman Inheritance.

 During a 1991 speech at the Empire State Black Arts and Cultural Festival in Albany, New York, Jeffries asserted that Russian Jews and the American Mafia were behind a conspiracy of Hollywood film producers to denigrate Black people, and that Jews had also controlled the Atlantic slave trade.
 His remarks were broadcast on cable television, drawing angry responses from Italian and Jewish Americans.